Elections B.C. probes Liberal Party fundraising

 “We will take a look at how prevalent this seems to be and where Elections B.C. expresses a concern we will work to address this,” said Mr. Scheffel.

 However, he wouldn’t say whether the party will contact individual donors to make sure their contributions weren’t recorded under the wrong name.
-The law requires the party to return any prohibited donations of that nature, along with any tax receipts issued to those individual donors.
+The law requires the party to return any prohibited donations of that nature, and retrieve any tax receipts issued to those individual donors.

 On Sunday, the leader of the B.C.
 Green Party called for the RCMP to also “launch an immediate investigation.”